vilcagamarracf/vilcagamarracf/README.md

 ### Hi there 👋
 A brief info about me:

-Hi, I am Cesar Vilca, a 24 years old guy with a bachelor in Agricultural Engineering from La Molina University (UNALM).
+I am Cesar Vilca, a 24 years old guy with a bachelor in Agricultural Engineering from La Molina University (UNALM).
 I am currently developing my programming skills in order to finish my thesis about using machine learning algorithms and satellite imagery, related to the crops monitoring field.

 Written in 02/02/2021 🚀